grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 slug: '/using-k6-browser/migrating-to-k6-v0-46/'
 ---

-This guide outlines the key changes users will need to make when moving their existing k6 browser test scripts to the new browser module (bundled up with the k6 version 0.46).
+This guide outlines [the key changes](#key-changes) users will need to make when moving their existing k6 browser test scripts to the new browser module (bundled up with [k6 version 0.46](https://github.com/grafana/k6/releases/tag/v0.46.0)).

 The latest release simplifies the management of the browser lifecycle by automatically providing and releasing browser resources for users.
-To facilitate this, a new mandatory field is introduced to define the browser within the `scenario`.
+To facilitate this, a new mandatory field is introduced to define the browser type within [scenario options](#scenario-options).

-Previously, users had to launch and close the browser process themselves.
-However, with the recent updates, the API has abstracted the details of `browserType` (i.e., `chromium`).
+Previously, users had to launch and close the browser processes themselves.
+With the recent updates, the API has abstracted the details of `browserType` (i.e., `chromium`).
 Consequently, the `chromium` named export, previously found in `k6/experimental/browser`, has been replaced with `browser`.

 <Blockquote mod="note" title="">